-If you’re an active sort (you know – one of those energetic, go-getting people with a year-round glow we’re all secretly jealous of), you are going to adore Cambodia.
+If you’re an active sort (you know – one of those energetic, go-getting people with a year-round glow we’re all secretly jealous of), you are going to adore these things to do in Cambodia.

 Cambodia might be the best country in all of Asia for active holiday-makers.
 It’s got everything you could ask for: a lush landscape ripe for hiking and cycling, culturally rich cities, and more wildlife than you can shake a stick at.
 You can do it all here: dive coral reefs off golden beaches, cycle to hidden temples, kayak through mangroves, cruise down the Mekong, or wander Phnom Penh’s hidden alleys – and that’s only the beginning.
 This is Cambodia at its core: a landscape begging to be explored.

 Whether you want to explore during the lush ‘green season’ (May-Oct) or bask in the sun during the dry summer months (Nov-April), Cambodia’s affable locals and gentle pace of life will win your heart.
-In fact, there’s just so much to love that we’ve had to split this ‘things to do’ article into two halves (pt.
-2 coming soon!).
-Here are just some of our favourite things to do in Cambodia.
+Here are some of our favourite things to do in Cambodia.